fpjohnston/TECO-64/doc/conventions.md

 ##### Text Buffer

-The main storage of TECO is the text buffer.
-The text buffer stores a single character string that TECO edits.
-A text buffer pointer is used to address text in the buffer; it is moved about by many TECO commands.
-The text buffer pointer never points to characters in the buffer; it is always pointing at pointer positions (between characters).
-The available pointer positions in the text buffer are sequentially numbered beginning with 0.
+The main storage of TECO is the edit buffer.
+The edit buffer stores a single character string that TECO edits.
+A edit buffer pointer is used to address text in the buffer; it is moved about by many TECO commands.
+The edit buffer pointer never points to characters in the buffer; it is always pointing at pointer positions (between characters).
+The available pointer positions in the edit buffer are sequentially numbered beginning with 0.
 Pointer position 0 is the position at the start of the buffer, just to the left of the first character.
-Pointer position 1 is the next position, just to the right of the first character, etc. As an example, suppose the text buffer contains the string FOOBAR.
-Then seven text buffer pointer positions are determined as shown by the arrows in the following figure:
+Pointer position 1 is the next position, just to the right of the first character, etc. As an example, suppose the edit buffer contains the string FOOBAR.
+Then seven edit buffer pointer positions are determined as shown by the arrows in the following figure:

  F O O B A R